auwsom/GTWTtest/README.md

 # GitTheWorldTogether

 Here's brief outline:
-* coding collective of contibutors
 * project ideas are submitted and voted on Reddit or another vote-enabled site
 * live chat and discussion over Gitter or other sites, possibly in a virtual world
 * attribution and credit based on code contributions on GitHub and idea formation in Reddit

-All are welcome, keep things fun!
+All are welcome.
+Please keep the atmosphere fun!

 '

-### coding collective
-* this page

 ### project ideas
 * have a tree structure of topics for projects. links to GitHub projects below and then in the wiki by topic: